Bullseye Pistol, recently dubbed "Precision Pistol", traces its beginnings back to the early days of handgun competition.

 Range procedures and rules for competitions, as well as safe gun handling standards, were also adopted and are strictly adhered to at Paul Bunyan.

-ASI is an informal type of competition geared to the average gun owner, teaching gun skills in a fun atmosphere with the handguns they typically already own.
-It is a move and shoot type sport but no holster is required.
-All starts are from low-ready or table. (if you want to draw, you may do so with RSO permission).
-Firearms are transported from stage to stage in a gun case, range bag, or in a holster.
-Most matches have 5 to 7 stages.
+ASI is an informal type of pistol competition geared to the average gun owner, teaching gun skills in a fun atmosphere with the handgun typically already owned.
+It is a move and shoot-style sport, where no holster is required.
+All starts are from low-ready or table.
+Drawing from the holster is allowed with RSO permission.
+Firearms are transported from state to stage in a gun case, range bag, or in a holster.
+Most matches are 6 to 7 stages.
 Round count is about 100, but bring more in case of a re-shoot.
-We accept handgun calibers .22 rimfire and larger.
-Bring two magazines or speed loaders as most stages have a reload required.
-Typically, matches last 2 to 4 hours depending on the number of participants.
-We have a regular squad of women who welcome new gals to ASI, and those with mobility issues may shoot standing without a penalty.

 Speed steels competition consists of 5 metal plates, placed in various configurations, shot distances between 7 and 25 yards.
 There are 5 stages, each of which are shot 5 times, with the worst string thrown out, for a total of at least 125 rounds fired total for the match.
 The “plates” must be knocked over, or in the case of 22RF, just hit, for a score.

 Classifications include stock, carry, revolver, open, draw, and carbine and optic carbine.
-All fired stages are timed, so the lowest time with all of the plates hit wins.Click here to get more information on spped steels shootring.
+All fired stages are timed, so the lowest time with all of the plates hit wins.
+Click here to get more information on speed steels shooting.

 Copyright © 2019 Paul Bunyan Rifle and Sportsman's Club - All Rights Reserved.